phipag/ev-simulation-model/README.md

 * `flake8`: Code linting
 * `mypy`: Static type checking

-My goal was to provide an easy to start setup with all development good practices implemented.

 ## Where is my `setup.py` / `setup.cfg`?

-I intentionally did not provide a `setup.py` / `setup.cfg` configuration because this package is managed by Poetry's build system.
+There is no `setup.py` / `setup.cfg` configuration file because this package is managed by Poetry's build system.
 This follows [PEP 517](https://www.python.org/dev/peps/pep-0517/) where `setuptools` is no longer the default build system for Python.
 Instead it is possible to configure build systems via `pyproject.toml`.
 Poetry provides a consistent configuration solely based on the `pyproject.toml` file.
 Read more details